Frandipfer/Frandipfer/README.md

 <h3 align="left">Hi there! 👋!</h3>

-<strong>A Computer Systems Engineering student from Dominican Republic</strong>
+<strong>A Computer Systems Engineering student from Dominican Republic.</strong>
-I have a deep passion for technology, which drives my constant pursuit of knowledge and skill enhancement in programming.
+<h5>I have a deep passion for technology, which drives my constant pursuit of knowledge and skill enhancement in programming.</h5>

 - 👨‍💻 All of my projects are available at [fdippiton.github.io/fdippiton-portfolio/](https://fdippiton.github.io/fdippiton-portfolio/)
 - 📫 Reach me on francina.dippiton@gmail.com